Last amended and effective date: January 27, 2021.

-Board Chair - The Chairman of the Board shall serve as the principal executive officer of the Foundation.
+Board Chair - The Chair of the Board shall serve as the principal executive officer of the Foundation.

 - Fiduciary responsibilities: They shall, in general, supervise and control all of the business and affairs of the Foundation.
 They will monitor financial planning and financial reports they may sign, with the Secretary or any other proper officer of the Foundation thereunto authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these Bylaws to some other officer or agent of the Foundation, or shall be required by law to be otherwise signed or executed;

 - Leadership and Direction: provides leadership to the Board of Directors with regards to policy setting and strategic planning.
 They help guide and mediate board actions with respect to organizational priorities and governance concerns, and in general shall perform all duties incident to the office of Chair of the Board subject to the control of the Board of Directors.

 - Organizational Responsibilities: They play a leading role in fundraising activities, formally evaluate the performance of the Foundation Director and informally evaluate the effectiveness of the board members.
 An annual, overall evaluation of the performance of the organization in achieving its mission will be accomplished.
 They shall, when present, preside at all meetings of the Board of Directors, unless otherwise delegated, and such other duties as may be prescribed by the Board of Directors from time to time.